Azure/azure-powershell/src/Marketplace/docs/Copy-AzMarketplacePrivateStoreCollectionOffer.md

 # Copy-AzMarketplacePrivateStoreCollectionOffer

 ## SYNOPSIS
-transferring offers copy  from source collection to target collection(s)
+transferring offers (copy or move) from source collection to target collection(s)

 ## SYNTAX